moseslee88/IntroPythonExercisesUploadedtoGitHub/README.md

 The instructions were as follows:

-Step 1:Install Python using the Anaconda distribution <br />
+Step 1:Install Python using the Anaconda distribution <br/>
 Step 2:Install a text editor or IDE (integrated development environment)  <br />
 Step 3:Create a GitHub account (or use your current if you already had one prior) <br />
 Step 4: Go through and complete the 'Intro_Jupyter_Notebook_Exercise.ipynb' notebook and the intro_exercise.py file found under the Week 1 content tab.